Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Implementation.md

 sequencing analysis.
 This would enable positive patients to be quarantined earlier and limit the spread of CRE, as well as preventing the unnecessary quarantine of patients who are suspected of carrying CRE but turn up not carrying the bacteria.
-Moreover, this test requires minimal training as the signal is obvious and the procedure is very easy to carry out by personnel trained in swabbing patients.
+Other suspected reservoirs can also be tested very easily, including sinks, drains and faucets.
+Moreover, the kit was designed for simplicity of use.
+It includes a set of 4 step illustrated instructions, clearly labelled reagents, a testube rack and a distinct signal for a positive test.
+This means that to carry out a test the personnel only need to be trained in swabbing patients.
+This also means that should the target organisation want to deploy this kit in a more extensive format, for example routine swabbing of surfaces, it will require little training for any personnel in the organisation to carry out a test.
+The container of the kit and the testube rack are all made exclusively from cardboard which is widely recyclable, this is in the aim to minimise any environmental damage from a possible widespread deployment of these kits.

 ## The bigger picture